-Beginning at Big Lagoon State Park near Pensacola, extending around the Florida peninsula and Keys, and ending at Fort Clinch State Park near the Georgia state line, the Florida Circumnavigational Saltwater Paddling Trail (commonly referred to as the CT) is a 1,515-mile sea kayaking paradise.
-The trail includes every Florida coastal habitat type, from barrier island dune systems to salt marsh to mangroves.
-Numerous historical sites and points of interest are accessible by kayak along with colorful fishing communities and urban centers.
+Beginning at Big Lagoon State Park near Pensacola, extending around the Florida peninsula and Keys, and ending at Fort Clinch State Park near the Georgia state line in Fernandina Beach, the Florida Circumnavigational Saltwater Paddling Trail (commonly referred to as the CT) is a 1,515-mile sea kayaking paradise.
+It is the country's longest designated national recreation trail.

 The trail is utilized by thousands of Florida residents and visitors alike who paddle the trail for a few hours, days, weeks or months.
 Some hardy souls have paddled the entire trail, and others seek to complete the trail in segments over several years, similar to how hikers often tackle the Florida or Appalachian Trail.

 The nonprofit Florida Paddling Trails Association (FPTA) was formed in 2007 to act as volunteer stewards of the CT along with other paddling trails.
-The "Paddling Community" page of their website shows paddlers who have completed the entire trail.
-FPTA volunteers along the route also serve as "trail angels" for CT through paddlers.
+The "CT Hall of Fame" page of their website shows paddlers who have completed the entire trail.
+FPTA volunteers along the route also serve as "trail angels" for CT thru paddlers.
 The FPTA website has a Google Earth map set of the entire trail.

-Color maps must still be downloaded from this website, and a link to all of the maps in one document is available on the Trail Segment Descriptions, Maps, and more page.
+Color maps must still be downloaded from this website, and a link to all of the maps in one document is available on the trail segment descriptions, maps and more page.
 Also, through paddlers have posted blogs and trip reports on the Florida Paddling Trails Association website.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.